sifzerda/JATE-text-editor/README.md

 ## 5. Usage

-This is a text editor which has been updated to use PWA strategies to provide an accessible, fast and secure program for users.
-It uses webpack to enhance optimization, IndexedDB for storage and service workers to provide offline accessibility.
+This is a text editor which can record and save notes, and has offline interface display and functionality using cache plugins and a service worker.
+Text is saved into indexedDB keys and also local storage and can be retrieved later.

 ## 6. Support